 How is a Pap smear read (analyzed)?

 Pap smear analysis and reports are all based on a medical terminology system called The Bethesda System.
 The system was developed (at the National Institutes of Health (NIH) in Bethesda, Maryland) to encourage all medical professionals analyzing Pap smears to use the same reporting system.
 Standardization reduces the possibility that different laboratories might report different results for the same smear.
-Standardization and uniform terminology also make Pap smear reports less confusing for the clinicians who request the tests and for their women patients.

 - LSIL: This abbreviation stands for low-grade squamous intraepithelial lesion.
 Under the old system of classification, this category was called CIN grade I.